-Family life can get chaotic, especially in the afternoons and early evenings when the kids are on the go with sport, extra-curricular activities and homework.
+Family life can get chaotic, especially in the afternoons and early evenings when the kids are on the go with the sport, extra-curricular activities and homework.

 Providing meals that are fresh, healthy and fast can be a bit of a challenge and some days it’s all too tempting to head for the nearest drive-through.
-Luckily, with a bit of planning you can save yourself from the fast food guilt.
+Luckily, with a bit of planning, you can save yourself from the fast-food guilt.
 Here are five common busy day scenarios combined with five wonderfully quick and nutritious recipes you can rely on.

 Extra-curricular sport on until late

-To me this means something in the slow cooker that can be prepared during the day ready to just dish up once you walk in the door.
+To me, this means something in the slow cooker that can be prepared during the day ready to just dish up once you walk in the door.
 How good is it to walk into the smell of dinner cooking!
 Add in extra veggies and serve with a 90-second microwave instant rice sachet.